Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This page contains crockpot pork roast recipes.
 For a tender, tasty pork roast, cook it in your slow cooker.

 I purchased corn bread flavored Stove Top Stuffing at the store and a maple bourbon marinated pork loin for dinner.
 My kids usually only eat stuffing under duress, so I tried making it look a little more interesting by "stuffing the pork loin".
-They ate it right up :)

 Heat a large saucepan and pour in the honey, stir until it sticks but is not caramelized.
 Add the butter and when hot add the pork cubes.
 Stir until brown for about 10 minutes.